Less Is More

 People must imagine themselves living in these spaces.
 This can be challenging if their eyes are tripping over children's toys or electrical cables, if coffee tables are cluttered with magazines and newspapers, or if couches are so overstuffed with decorative pillows that there isn't room to sit!

-Here are some tried-and-true methods for preparing your living room for a photo shoot:
+Here are some methods for preparing your living room for a photo shoot:

 Do not underestimate the bathroom's ability to sell a house!
 Any real estate agent will tell you how important a good bathroom is to most home buyers..